scott-x/mp3towav/README.md

 # mp3towav

-convert mp3 to wav, note it depends on ffmpeg
+Convert mp3s to wavs, note it depends on `ffmpeg`

-### useage

-copy you mp3 file into folder mp3, then run `python3 mp3_to_wav.py`, it will convert all mp3 files to wav in folder wav

 ### file structure